Kaspyy/Kaspyy/Readme.md

 ### Hi there, I'm Kacper
 ## I'm a Software Engineer and a Front-End developer

-- 🌱 I’m currently learning TailwindCSS
+- 🌱 I’m currently learning React Testing Library
-- 🥅 2023 Goals: Get better at CSS
+- 🥅 2023 Goals: Get promoted lol
 - ⚡ Fun fact: If I'm not programming, I'm probably playing the piano

 ### Connect with me: